Michael A. Taylor Player Props: Twins vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.6 K/9, which ranks 19th in the league.
+- The Royals pitching staff ranks 21st in the league with a collective 8.6 strikeouts per nine innings.

-- The Royals' 5.35 team ERA ranks 28th across all MLB pitching staffs.
+- The Royals' 5.34 team ERA ranks 27th among all league pitching staffs.

-- Royals pitchers combine to give up 36 total home runs at a clip of 1.4 per game (fifth-most in the league).
+- Royals pitchers combine to allow 40 total home runs at a clip of 1.4 per game (fifth-most in baseball).

-- Lyles makes the start for the Royals, his sixth of the season.
-He is 0-4 with a 4.60 ERA and 23 strikeouts in 31 1/3 innings pitched.
+- Singer (2-2 with a 6.67 ERA and 24 strikeouts in 27 2/3 innings pitched) makes the start for the Royals, his sixth of the season.

-- In his most recent appearance on Sunday, the right-hander threw six innings against the Los Angeles Angels, allowing four earned runs while surrendering four hits.
+- In his last appearance on Wednesday, the righty threw six innings against the Arizona Diamondbacks, giving up one earned run while surrendering five hits.

+- In five games this season, the 26-year-old has an ERA of 6.67, with 8 strikeouts per nine innings.
+Opponents are hitting .287 against him.

 © 2023 Data Skrive.
 All rights reserved.